apache/doris/docs/en/docs/sql-manual/sql-functions/struct-functions/named_struct.md

 Construct a struct with the given field names and values.

 The number of parameters must be non zero and even.
-With odd digits being the name of the field and coulde be string literal, with even digits being the value of the field and could be column or literal.
+With odd digits being the name of the field and could be string literal, with even digits being the value of the field and could be column or literal.

 ### notice

 `Only supported in vectorized engine`

-### example

 ### example